 37-year-old Alton Sterling was selling CDs outside of a Baton Rouge convenience store when he was fatally shot by police officers.
 The officers involved, who have been on paid administrative leave since the July 2016 incident, claim that Sterling had reached into his pocket, apparently in search of a gun, when they opened fire.
 After his death, Sterling was found to have been carrying a loaded firearm, which in itself was an offense as, as a convicted felon, he was not permitted to carry.
 Video footage from cellphones soon spread around social media, leading to protests which saw around 200 people arrested.

 Today, March 23, Louisiana’s attorney general ruled out criminal charges against the two police officers involved in the incident.

 No Criminal Charges, But Does That Rule Out Wrongful Death?

 Almost one year after his death, Alton Sterling’s five children, through attorney’s working on their behalf, filed a wrongful death suit against the two police officers involved in their father’s death, the city of Baton Rouge, the city’s police department, and the former police chief.
 The suit accuses the officers of racist behavior and excessive force and claims that inadequate training and police procedures also contributed to the fatal shooting.
-No verdict has yet been reached on this case, although it may be relevant to note that dozens of protesters, who were injured due to what they claim was excessive force on the part of Baton Rouge police, have recovered up to $1,000 each.
+No verdict has yet been reached on this case, although it may be relevant to note that dozens of protesters, who were injured due to what they claim was an excessive force on the part of Baton Rouge police, have recovered up to $1,000 each.